-We offer bespoke online media training on everything from the basics of building an online profile, to writing for the web, to online media law.
+Get bespoke online media training on everything from the basics of building an online profile, to writing for the web, to digital media law and ethics.

 Previous clients have included: SAGE Publishing Ltd., the Centre for Investigative Journalism (CIJ), the British Sociological Association (BSA), the Chartered Institute of Marketing (CIM), BBC Newcastle & Newcastle University, Surrey Law Centre, the National Union of Journalists (NUJ), London Scicomms and the Wellcome Trust, Star and Crescent Independent News, Students Unions, and others.
 See ‘Clients’ page for the full list.

 Online media law sessions help professionals to navigate the legal, ethical and reputation risks of publishing content online or via social media.
 This is particularly relevant for those working in content creation and distribution, such as those in journalism, marketing, PR, copywriting, web and social media related roles.
 It is also highly relevant for those with responsibility for online content or social media policies, for example at management level.

 Click to download a PDF of Online Media Law for professionals one-day masterclass explainer document.